 Case study · Murcia, primary care

-A health centre that can also be read with your ears.
+A health center that can also be read with your ears.

-The Murcia Health Service launches the NaviLens pilot at the Floridablanca primary care centre: colour codes on doors, consulting rooms and posters readable from several metres, in 42 languages, easy-read and sign language.
+The Murcia Health Service launches the NaviLens pilot at the Floridablanca primary care center: color codes on doors, consulting rooms and posters readable from several yards, in 42 languages, easy-read and sign language.

 Floridablanca PCC · Murcia

-Pilot primary care centre of the Murcia Health Service
+Pilot primary care center of the Murcia Health Service

 ≈ €50,000